cronn/cms-prototype/src/content/blog/en/behandlung-der-this-escape-warnung-in-jdk-21.md

   applying it.
 lang: en
 date: 2024-08-13
-title: Behandlung der this-escape-Warnung in JDK 21
+title: Handling of the 'this-escape' warning in JDK 21
 teaser: This article discusses the reason for and handling of the 'this-escape' linter rule, introduced in JDK 21.
 The article uses examples to explain why the rule was introduced and what needs to be considered when applying it.